-Crop Spotlight: Turnips
+Crop Spot: Turnips

 In the dead of winter, we long for the abundance of summer gardens and farmers markets.
 While their bounty is hard to outshine, it is amazing to take stock of, and appreciate, how much variety is still available this time of year.
 Season extending techniques like hoophouses (aka high tunnels) allow us to have fresh tender greens, spinach, and cold sweetened carrots.
 We’re also able to find a wide range of storage vegetables: cabbage, beets, carrots, garlic, onions, potatoes, sweet potatoes, rutabaga, kohlrabi, and more!
 And don’t forget this month’s crop spotlight: the humble turnip.